 You can see Demokrasi Meydani in the photo below and you can also a sea of red flags that adorn the square.

 I was surprised when I saw the Saraybosna Kardeşlik Fountain in the middle of Demokrasi Square.
 The fountain is exactly the same as the fountain in Sarajevo and there is also the identical copy in Belgrade.

 In fact, the name of the fountain in English is – Sarajevo Brotherhood Fountain, so there should be no surprise.
 It is an example of a beautiful classical Ottoman fountain.

-From Demokrasi Square, you arrive to the Bazaar Quarter and the historical centre.
+From Demokrasi Square, you arrive to the Bazaar Quarter and the historic centre.
 In my opinion, that part of Bursa is magical.
-Basically, the whole historical area is preserved and most likely it is the same as it was at the time of construction.
+Basically, the whole historic area is preserved and most likely it is the same as it was at the time of construction.

-Additionally, historical structures line literally one after the other and just when you think that you’ve seen it all, you discover yet another magnificent edifice.
+Additionally, historic structures line literally one after the other and just when you think that you’ve seen it all, you discover yet another magnificent building.

-Unfortunately, no words or pictures can transmit the magic of the place and an astonishment that you feel when you see it in its entire context.
+Unfortunately, no words or pictures can transmit the magic of this place and astonishment that you feel when you see it in its entire context.

 In the Bazaar Quarter, shops and restaurants are everywhere.
 Obviously, the glass cover is new, while the buildings that you can see in the photos are old.